piotr-pietras/tiny-brain-wallet-js/README.md

 #### Current features

 - btc transaction (only p2pkh at this moment)
-- eth transaction is coming soon ...
+- eth transaction (erc20 is coming...)

 #### Vision